tomjspain/mecPortal-experiment1/_models/pdac_gem.md

   		<p> The chosen estimand for analysis follows the Treatment Policy approach, ignoring
       any intercurrent events or termination of therapies as is suitable for evaluating patients at the point of treatment choice.
-Lastly, as a key prognositc indicator, only patients with a basleine measure of CA19.9 were retained in the model.</p>
+Lastly, as a key prognositc indicator, only patients with a basleine measure of post-operative CA19-9 were retained in the model.</p>

   </div>